 Length: Approximately 8 kilometers - about 1 1/2 - 2 hours walk for adults.

 Getting there: Park as close to Cala de Finestrat as possible if you want to hike from Benidorm to Villajoyosa.
-Park close to the harbour in Villajoyosa if you want to hike from Villajoyosa to Benidorm, or leave your car in the parking house under the beach in Villajoyosa to include the beach promenade and the lovely beach of Villajoyosa.
+Park close to the harbor in Villajoyosa if you want to hike from Villajoyosa to Benidorm, or leave your car in the parking house under the beach in Villajoyosa to include the beach promenade and the lovely beach of Villajoyosa.

 From Benidorm: Follow the sidewalk on the road that climbs the hill on the western part of the beach in Cala de Finestrat.
 When you reach the end of the settlement, follow the path to the left.
-When you reach a path crossing, you can either hike to the whatchtower (to the left) or hike along the coast to the right.
-After that you just follow the path until you reach Villajoyosa.
+When you reach a path crossing, you can either hike to the watchtower (to the left) or hike along the coast to the right.
+After that, you just follow the path until you reach Villajoyosa.

-Recommended: There are many nice restaurants in Cala de Finestrat as well as in the harbour of Villajoyosa.
+Recommended: There are many nice restaurants in Cala de Finestrat as well as in the harbor of Villajoyosa.
 If you want to hike one way only, you can return by taxi to 12-13 Euros or take a local bus for one and a half.

 Challenge: Where is this?